AhmedShawada/DGAS-CODES/README.md

-# DGAS-CODES
+# 🚗 DGAS Project

-This repository is part of the Drowsy Guard Autopilot System (DGAS) graduation project
+This repository is part of the **Drowsy Guard Autopilot System (DGAS)** graduation project.
+It contains the firmware, design files, and simulation for ECUs